The Conners: Development

 On May 21, 2020, ABC renewed the series for a third season, which premiered on October 21, 2020.
 On March 18, 2021, the show's sound engineer and boom operator Terrel Richmond died after suffering a medical event on set.
-On May 14, 2021, ABC renewed the series for a fourth season, which premiered on September 22, 2021 with a live episode.
+On May 14, 2021, ABC renewed the series for a fourth season, which premiered on September 22, 2021, with a live episode.

 Katey Sagal plays John Goodman's character Dan Conner's wife on the series.
-Both Sagal and Roseanne Barr were serious considerations by producers in 1987 for the role of Peggy Bundy on the series Married...
-With Children, one year before the Roseanne series went into development.
+Both Sagal and Roseanne Barr were serious considerations by producers in 1987 for the role of Peggy Bundy on the series Married... with Children, one year before the Roseanne series went into development.
 The role of Peggy Bundy was ultimately won by Sagal, who would then later replace Barr on The Conners as Dan's second wife.

 On May 13, 2022, ABC renewed the series for a fifth season. which premiered on September 21, 2022.
 In August 2022, Michael Fishman confirmed that his character D.J.
 Conner would be written out of the show for the fifth season.
 He did not give an explanation for the character's departure, but stated it was not his decision.
-On October 12, 2022, ABC ordered a full season of 22 episodes for the fifth season.
+On October 12, 2022, ABC expanded the series' fifth season to feature its largest season to date, ordering 22 episodes for the 2022–23 U.S. TV season, which concluded on May 3, 2023.
+On May 16, 2023, ABC renewed the series for a sixth season, which premiered on February 7, 2024.
+On May 10, 2024, ABC renewed the series for a six-episode seventh and final season, which premiered on March 26, 2025.